-TPCs - Treatment Plan Clients - service recipients with case records and treatment plans.
-It is a category of service measurement providing an actual number of those served in the prior program year and a projection for the coming program year on the Part II Utilization form, and the actual activity to be performed should also be described in the Part I Program Plan form -Utilization section.
-Treatment Plan Clients may be divided into two groups: Continuing TPCs are those with treatment plans written prior to the first day of July and actively receiving services within the first quarter of the new program year (the first quarter of the program year is the only quarter in which this data is reported); New NTPCs are those newly served, with treatment plans, in any quarter of the program year.
+TPCs - Treatment Plan Clients - This is the number of service recipients with case records and treatment plans.
+It is a category of service measurement providing an actual number of those served in the prior program year and a projection for the coming program year on the Part II utilization form of the application/program plan and the actual activity to be performed should also be described in the Part I Program Performance Measures-Utilization section of the application.
+Treatment Plan Clients may be divided into two groups - Continuing TPCs - clients with treatment plans written prior to the first day of July and actively receiving services within the first quarter of the new program year.
+The first quarter of the program year is the only quarter in which this data is reported.
+Essentially it is a case carried from one program year into the next.
+The other is New TPCs that is the number of new clients with treatment plans written in a given quarter of the program year.